alonitac/DevOpsBootcampUPES/tutorials/networking_computer_nets.md

        valid_lft forever preferred_lft forever
 ```

 The above output shows 2 available network interfaces in the machine.

 - `lo` (loopback) is being used to facilitate communication between processes running on the same host (internal communication).
 - `eth0` is being used for connecting a computer to a wired Ethernet network.

 Before an interface can be used to send or receive traffic, it must be configured with an IP address which serves as the interface's identity.
-In the above output, the interface `eth0` is assigned an IP address `223.1.1.1`, which is the IP address of the "machine" (in reality, a "machine" does not have an IP address, a machine's network interfaces do).
+In the above output, the interface `eth0` is assigned an IP address `10.1.1.1`, which is the IP address of the "machine" (in reality, a "machine" does not have an IP address, a machine's network interfaces do).

 Linux names interfaces according to the type of device it represents.
 The following table lists some of the more commonly encountered interface names used in Linux.

+## Network interfaces

 | Interface      | Device |
 | ----------- | ----------- |